lisateichmann/dnb_trans_networks/README.md

 **Browser Compatibility** — Modern browsers with ES6 module and SVG support

-> _Screenshot placeholder: Wide shot of the cluster dashboard showing histograms, language bars, and toggles._

 The warped-force layout runs in static mode by default so you see the final rings immediately, but you can still pan or zoom without restarting the simulation.
 All controls and filters update the view instantly.